 Top-up training will be available to support children and young people with transition when moving school or college.
 To apply please contact us.

 If we advise you that you aren’t eligible for free home to school travel support or you disagree with the decision to cease or alter travel support, the following procedure will be adopted:

-A response to the appeal will be sent to the parent/carer within 20 working days, stating the decision following the appeal giving reasons and supported by the policy.
+A response to the appeal will be sent to the parent/carer within 20 working days, stating the decision following the appeal, giving reasons why the decision has been made and how it is supported by our policy.

-A final appeal against this decision can be escalated to the Local Government Ombudson.
+A final appeal against this decision can be escalated to the Local Government Ombudsman.